Kidney stones are small yet painful, deposits that may form anywhere in your bladder, ureters, urethra, or kidney.

-    Based on how kidney stones form, a few reasons for kidney stones can be singled out.
+Based on how kidney stones form, a few reasons can be singled out.
 They are:

-However, it is not easy to pinpoint a cause for kidney stones as several risk factors play a hand in their formation.
+However, it is not easy to pinpoint a cause for it as several risk factors play a hand in their formation.
 For example, here are some risk factors that must be evaluated:

-Kidney stone symptoms range from the non-existent and mild to excruciating.
+The symptoms range from non-existent and mild to excruciating.
 Larger kidney stones more often than not cause more pain and symptoms.
 While symptoms may show up when the stones move within the kidneys, severe pain called renal colic may arise when the stone makes its way through the urinary tract and blocks a part of it.